What should you do in the face of high energy prices?

 How are fixed and variable tariffs different?

-Because energy is sort of “invisible”, I’ll use a more tangible example: good old baked beans 🥫
+Because energy is sort of “invisible”, we'll use a more tangible example: good old baked beans 🥫

 Let’s say you want a consistent monthly delivery of baked beans, so you’re looking into long term subscriptions.